GoPlugin/deposit-widget/README.md

 Now you will be able to trigger getPriceInfo function from customer contract.
 Same functionality can be triggered by calling requestData function from Internal Contract.

+Step 6:
+To set oracle fee on a Internal contract
+  -choose the owner account of Internal Contract in XDC pay wallet.
+  -enter the Internal Contract address and oracle fee in  "Set Oracle Fee" section.
+  -click set button.

 Tips:
 To change the PLI address please modifiy the file "deposit-widget/client/src/utils.js" in line 22
 By default it is PLI mainnet PLI address